AndreTeixeira1998/overleafwiki/Dependencies.md

 * [Aspell](http://aspell.net/) for spell checking, with appropriate dictionaries installed.
 * imagemagick, optipng and ghostscript for previewing PDF/EPS files in the editor.
 * [QPDF](http://qpdf.sourceforge.net/) used for optimising the pdf pre download

+1: How much greater?
+Sharelatex issues have been reported with up-to-date node js and somewhere else I read that 0.10.x must be used.

 ## Installing dependencies on Ubuntu